-Electrocatalysis: role and prospects to defossilize chemical and energy production

-Although electrochemistry is an old technology, the development of a new sustainable chemistry overcoming the use of fossil fuels and based on renewable electricity poses completely new challenges: i) the need to pass from electrochemistry to electrocatalysis, and ii) to develop a full framework where chemistry based on oil (petrochemistry) becomes substituted by chemistry based on alternative C sources and electrons (e-chemistry).
+Electrocatalysis: role and prospects to defossilize chemical and energy production i) the need to pass from electrochemistry to electrocatalysis, and ii) to develop a full framework where chemistry based on oil (petrochemistry) becomes substituted by chemistry based on alternative C sources and electrons (e-chemistry).
 However, addressing these major challenges require to introduce conceptually a new approach in electrocatalysis, from the design of the electrocatalysts and other components, to the design of electrocatalytic reactors with characteristics suitable for industrial use, a problem going largely beyond a simple problem of scale-up.
 A large gap between current results and those necessary for industrial exploitation is still present, as well as the need to pass from the current electrocatalytic reactions studied to more complex possibilities which can enable electrocatalysis as the backbone of future chemiproduction.
-However, this cal challenge requires to turn current approaches, still too much conditioned from the idea of equivalence between "thermal" and "electro" catalysis.
+However, this challenge requires to turn current approaches, still too much conditioned from the idea of equivalence between "thermal" and "electro" catalysis.
 A possibility is to understand better the parallelism between enzymatic and electrocatalysis, but other creative approaches would also be necessary, together with the development on a holistic theoretical framework which could effectively indicate the key factors to develop novel electrocatalysts bridging the gap to the application.
 Current approaches, although impressive in terms of publications, result unsatisfactory in terms of effective progress.
-A series of examples related to ammonia direct synthesis and CO2 conversion are presented to support these indications.
+A series of examples related to ammonia direct synthesis and $CO_2$ conversion are presented to support these indications.